About This Program

 - Official transcripts(s)

-- GRE or GMAT scores if GPA is below 3.000 (for conditional admissions)
+- GRE or GMAT scores if GPA is below 3.300 for conditional admission

-- Supportive materials that demonstrate capabilities (e.g., significant term paper, research project and/or visual portfolio) with minimum 5-10 examples of work in any media
+- Supportive materials that demonstrate research and writing capabilities (e.g., significant term paper, research project report and/or visual portfolio with minimum 5-10 examples of work in any media documenting design process)

 - Three letters of recommendation

 - English language proficiency - all international students must provide proof of English language proficiency (unless they meet specific exceptions) by earning one of the following:

 - Minimum 587 TOEFL PBT score

 - Minimum 94 TOEFL IBT score